 The first step in correcting a problem is to identify it.
 To do so, as noted by this report and the ALM Intelligence study referenced above in its "Gender Diversity Best Practices Checklist"-the metrics component-firms need data.
 Regular collection and review of data keeps the "problem" front and center and ideally acts as a reminder of what needs to be done.
 Suggesting solutions, such as insisting within law firms that women have significant roles on trial teams or empowering female attorneys to seek out advancement opportunities for themselves, is easy to do.
 Implementing these solutions is more challenging.
-Representations of the second secon
+Reputation of the service of the